v3.0. Updated 12 May 2016

 A range of dates within square brackets represents either the author's assessment of the approximate date of the event, in light of known factors such as dates of birth, marriage or death of children (in which case the basis for this assessment is explained), or the known range within which the event took place.

 Dates are converted from the Roman calendar in accordance with the table set out in Cheney´s Handbook of Dates.
 As far as dates within the first three calendar months of the year are concerned, they are normally as shown in the primary sources.
-When the general chronology of the family indicates that such dates must either be Old Style ("O.S.", change of year taking place on 25 March) or New Style ("N.S.", change of year taking place on 1 January), this is specified.
-If not specified, it must be assumed that there is no indication either way and that the date is either O.S. or N.S.
+When the general chronology of the family indicates that such dates must either be Old Style ("O.S.", change of year taking place around end-March) or New Style ("N.S.", change of year taking place on 1 January), this is specified.
+If not specified, it must be assumed that there is no indication either way and that the date could be either O.S. or N.S.
+The context of specific sources shows that the O.S. year change cannot always be assumed to take place on March 25, as is often indicated.
+A range of dates in late March or early April is possible, which can in some cases be linked to Easter in any particular year.

 Names of individuals are shown in the language of their country of origin or adoption.
-Where this country changes during a person's life, the original version of the name is used until the moment of change.
+Where this country changes during a person's lifetime, the original version of the name is used until the moment of change.
 For example, WILLIAM I King of England is referred to as GUILLAUME II Duke of Normandy before he assumed the English crown.
-Names of major territories (mainly countries and dukedoms) are shown in English, the minor territories (counties and other lesser entities) are shown in the language of the territory.
+Names of major territories (mainly countries and dukedoms) are shown in English.
+Smaller territories (counties and other lesser lordships) are shown in the language of the territory, although considering the development of languages over the centuries these names will inevitably be anachronistic.

 Available at http://www.dmgh.de/.